Opiniator Collects Signage Feedback

 Twelve States Use Opiniator for Rest Area Feedback

 Minnesota is one of twelve states that collects driver feedback at rest areas.
 The goal is to improve operations and safety performance.
 Additionally, GovTech featured the use of Opiniator for the Florida Department of Transportation in all their rest areas.
 The article is here.
+Rest area feedback for other states including the Wisconsin locations is covered elsewhere.

 More detail on the rest area program – found here.